topo-gps/ios-manual/en/waypoint_remove.rst

    :width: 320px
    :alt: Waypoints remove Topo GPS

-   *Figure 1.
-The waypoint details screen of the waypoint ‘Stonehenge’.*
+   *The waypoint details screen of the waypoint ‘Stonehenge’.*

 You can remove the waypoint by pressing the trash icon on the bottom of the waypoint details screen.
 A pop-up will appear in which you have